How to Totally Nail Your First in situ Hybridization

-Every buffer you use also needs to be RNase free, so before you make everything else, you need to make or buy RNase-free (DEPC-treated) water first.
-You’ll need a lot of it, so make a big batch (~2 litres).
+Every buffer you use also needs to be RNase-free, so before you make everything else, you need to make or buy RNase-free (DEPC-treated) water first.
+You’ll need a lot of it, so make a big batch (~2 liters).

 Make sure you have enough of each solution too.
 As a general rule, you’ll need somewhere between 200 µl and 500 µl per slide, per treatment, to cover all the sections in solution.

 5. Think Long-Term